 Setting up a wifi range extender is easier than you might think; nearly all of them enable you to do it at the touch of a button, and you'll find that the signal is just as secure as the one coming from your main router.

-If you keep finding yourself wandering into dead zones around the house and encountering the dreaded Zoom freeze, you should be looking into wireless extenders.
-We've found the best selection available now, at a range of prices and using assorted technologies – scroll down to the bottom of the article to learn about the three types of wireless extender you can get.
-Don't miss our round up of the best cheap broadband deals right now too.
+If you keep encountering the dreaded Zoom freeze, you should be looking into wireless extenders.
+We've found the best selection available now, at a range of prices and using various technologies – scroll down to the bottom of the article to learn about the three main types of wireless extender available.
+And don't miss our roundup of the best cheap broadband deals right now.

 The 6 best wireless extenders available now